Demo2886/Cyb04-onl/💀Task9/README.md

            Visit: https://www.trustedsec.com

-   It`s easy to update using the PenTesters Framework!
+   It's easy to update using the PenTesters Framework!
 (PTF) Visit https://github.com/trustedsec/ptf to update all your tools!